 For white wine, oaking is relatively uncommon.
 The majority of whites never get in touch with oak.
 However, there are some exceptions.
 Here are some examples of oaked white wine:

 - Chardonnay wines from the New World, including the United States, Australia, and Chile

 - White Bordeaux blends, made from Sauvignon Blanc, Semillon, and Muscadelle grapes

-- White Burgundy from the Côte de Baune area
+- Côte de Baune wines from Burgundy

-- Spanish White Rioja
+- White Rioja from Spain

 Shopping oaked wine is challenging because many winemakers don’t clarify whether they oaked their wine on the bottle label.
 Nevertheless, you can find some indicators: